mparsley1/eo-docs/README.md

 Add the processor to the directory corresponding to the instrument that the processor will use.
 Add a directory with the name of the processor to the directory with the existing processors.
 In that directory add the processor and name it script "script.js".
-The script can now be called using the CLI.
+The script can the be called via the CLI.

-## eo-processors, eoian & eo_io
+## eo-processors, eoian & eo-io

 ### Example: create a processing chain using eoin